 Insta360 One X features an HDR video mode, which enables the sensor to capture a wider dynamic range.
 Insta360 hasn’t disclosed how it works, but I speculate that the One X uses a Sony sensor with spatial multiplexed exposure HDR (SME-HDR), where different pixels capture the video at different exposures, and the sensor can combine the data from all the exposures to achieve an HDR video.
 See the samples and comparison below.

-With the optional Bluetooth GPS accessory, you can overlay speed, altitude, and other data including a map that will draw itself as you travel.
+You can overlay speed, altitude, and other data including a map that will draw itself as you travel:

 11. Log mode video

 As with the Insta360 One, the One X can shoot in Log mode.
 Insta360 will make a LUT available.

 As with the Insta360 One, the One X can capture 360 video and allow you to present it as a non-360 video where you choose the perspective.
 This allows you to “shoot first and point later.”
 Freecapture has several modes: Viewfinder lets you hold the phone as a virtual camera (with stabilization).
 Pivot Point lets you use keyframing to change the view smoothly.
 Smart Track can pan the view automatically to track objects.

 The One X is one of the very few cameras that enables editing without stitching.
 Specifically, you can create an overcapture video without having to first stitch the 360 video.